 17. Maintain, maintain, maintain

-The better you maintain your RV the less problems you are likely to have, which in turn means more money in your pocket.
+The better you maintain your RV the fewer problems you are likely to have, which in turn means more money in your pocket.
 If you travel in a motorhome, get regular oil changes and tune-ups.
-If you have a trailer or fifth wheel, keep the hitch in good shape.
-For all RVs, check the tires, the roof, the window seals, and the appliances on a regular basis or before you take any trip.

 18. Do It Yourself!

 You don’t need to be a certified mechanic to fix and maintain basic things around your RV.
-Study the manual or look online to teach yourself the simple ins and outs of your home on wheels (like right here on Do It Yourself RV!).
+Study the manual or look online to teach yourself the simple ins and outs of your home on wheels.
 There are lots of things you can do yourself to save money including changing the oil, rotating the tires, and diagnosing simple electrical and mechanical problems.

 19. Don’t let it snowball